HTTPS and Why It's So Important

 Every website owner’s main priority should be the user experience – all the way from design, through functionality and last, but definitely not least, security.

-We provide a Website Analysis service that is developed in collaboration with Shoutworks – the plugin that makes your website talk.
+We provide a Website Analysis service.
 In this service we inspect your website for any possible bugs and malfunctions, and we pay special attention to SSL and security, because it’s of utmost importance.
 If you’d like to know more, check out our Website Analysis page.

 I hope this article answers some of your questions, regarding HTTPS vs. HTTP.
 Let me know in the comments below if you would like to know something else.
 If you have something else to share, please go ahead and do so.
 After all, our blog’s main purpose is to spread knowledge.